steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 ### SYS9:

 Returns the pid of the process which invoke this syscall and its parent's one.
 If called by the root process the ppid will be NULL.

 ### SYS10:

 This syscall puts the process in a suspended state waiting for a child to terminate.
 The semaphore is set to 0, and then the process is P'ed.

 Notice that the variable *childSem* has been added to pcb_t for simplicity instead of creating a new global semaphore for each process.

+---

+## Initialization nucleus

+The first operations executed by the kernel are the initialization of data structures, variables, and NEW areas for interrupts and traps as well as the creation of the first PCB.

+First of all, NEW areas for interrupts and traps are initialized following the specification.
+For each interrupt and trap there's a constant which points to the address of the NEW area that will be loaded every time that interrupt or trap is risen.
+A function handler for each interrupt or trap is specified, and its address is stored in the program counter variable of the NEW area.
+The stack pointer value is set ro RAM_TOP, all interrupts are disabled and the execution mode is set to privileged.

+The pcbFree list and the ASL are initialized using the default methods.
+Before the initialization of the first PCB, the other variables are set with the default values.
+These variables are the amount of PCBs in the ready queue, blocked on different devices and the number of total active ones.
+Pseudoclock ticks count, aging ticks count are set to zero and the pseudoclock semaphore is initialized to zero.
+All values in the interrput lines arrays are set to zero.
+The two variables which represent the high and low part of the TOD when the clock start are initialized using the values returned by getTODLO() and getTODHI().

+The last action to be performed before the schduler is called is the initialization of the first PCB.
+All variables except for the state variable will contain the default values.
+The state of the PCB is set according to the specification, so the stack pointer points to RAM_TOP - FRAMESIZE (the second last memory frame), the program counter contains the address of the *test* function defined in p1test; all interrupts are enabled, the execution mode is privileged, and all the bits of the CP15 coprocessor are set to zero to disable the virtual memory.
+The createProcess syscall is invoked to finally create the first PCB.

+The last action performed by the nucleus is the call to the dispatch function of the scheduler.
+From this point onward the execution flow will never return to the nucleus and the operating system is, at this point, actually started.